Cynthia Tai, Esq., Executive Director

 Mr. Batros has 17 years experience in accountability, international criminal law, and human rights.
 He served as Appeals Counsel at the International Criminal Court from 2005-2010, and prior to this, worked for the Australian Attorney-Generals’ Department on Australia’s ratification, implementation and membership of the ICC (along with regional responses to people smuggling and trafficking in persons), and in private litigation practice.
 Since leaving the ICC, Mr. Batros has focused on strategic litigation with the Open Society Justice Initiative, where he coordinated a portfolio of 60 human rights cases and directed a summer school on strategic human rights litigation.
 He is currently a consultant on accountability mechanisms and human rights.

-Ms. Kulinowski is a legal professional with 13 years of experience in the field of international justice, specialized in international criminal law, international humanitarian law and human rights.
+Ms. Kulinowski leads PEJ’s investigative work in East Africa.
+She has 13 years of experience in the field of international justice, specialized in international criminal law, international humanitarian law and human rights.
 Since 2006, she worked on defence teams at International criminal tribunal for the former Yugoslavia, the Special Court for Sierra Leone, the International Criminal Court, the International Criminal Tribunal for Rwanda and the Extraordinary Chambers in the Courts of Cambodia.
 Ms. Kulinowski worked on investigations of international crimes, evidence analysis, case management, trial litigation, appellate litigation as well as sentencing and victims’ participation.

 In addition, Ms. Kulinowski is specialized in human rights law (especially fair trial rights, freedom of expression/assembly/ association, press freedom, protection of human rights defenders, judicial reform and rule of law) and in business and human rights (particularly land disputes, labor rights, investor and supply chain mapping and corporate accountability).
 She worked as a consultant on Business and Human Rights issues for Global Rights Compliance, and as a legal consultant for the Cambodian Center for Human Rights, where she continues to volunteer.